 PLEASE BE REMINDED that restrictions are still in force, therefore we strongly advise you to always check the guidelines when travelling and arranging your break.
 The hospitality/accommodation providers are re-opening safely, however, there are businesses that are still closed.
 Therefore, we encourage you to think 'creatively' to support activities that can be done at home to allow you to have a break from your caring role during these unprecedented times.
 Getting a break doesn’t have to mean going away: applications for things that can help you get a break at home are mostly welcome.
 This can include audio/video/reading subscriptions, fitness equipment, art/painting supplies, gardening equipment/tools, cycling/walking/running equipment, iPads/laptop and much, much more.

-Grants for taking shortbreaks away have been put on hold for the time being but will open it up again once the restrictions have been lifted completely.
 If you are really interested to apply for a shortbreak away, it would be best to plan ahead and think of a reasonable timescale when this is safe to do so.
-We are still accepting applications for this kind of break but may take longer for a decision to be made.
 Our priority is your health and safety.

 Carers have a right to an ACSP and it may also give you the opportunity to access a wider range of services and support that may not be available without an ACSP.
 For more info on the benefits of an ACSP visit – www.pkavscarershub.org.uk/What-is-an-Adult-Carer-Support-Plan

 It would be preferential if a Carer Support Plan was used to help identify your short break outcomes as this would help provide a more holistic view of your caring situation and also allow your Support Worker to signpost you to other sources of information and support.
 To request an ACSP call the Carers Hub Team on 01738 567076 or make a referral through our website - www.pkavscarershub.org.uk/Referral-Forms